 This isn’t the only accessory demanding a chunk of cash, either – Nintendo is expecting consumers to fork out another £25-30 for a Joy-Con Charging Grip.
 The only difference between this and the Grip in the box is that it has a USB-C port at the top, meaning you can charge your Joy-Con while playing games.
 Extra Joy-Con controllers can cost £75 a piece, and even a new AC adapter can set you back £25.
 The Switch also only has 32GB of internal storage, so a microSD memory card will soon be required, which can cost up to £100 for the larger capacities.

 I feel like Nintendo has been the most forward-thinking of the ‘big three’ hardware manufacturers.
-While Sony and Microsoft chase the top end in performance with Xbox Scorpio and PS4 Pro, Nintendo is chasing me, as a consumer, by adopting the core attribute that’s made Netflix, Amazon and others so successful: convenience.
+While Sony and Microsoft chase the top end in performance with Xbox One X and PS4 Pro, Nintendo is chasing me, as a consumer, by adopting the core attribute that’s made Netflix, Amazon and others so successful: convenience.

 Sure, it’s not as powerful as other consoles, it’ll cost a bomb to get the full kit and the dock is cumbersome.
 Yet I can’t help but love the Nintendo Switch for its versatility and the fact that it really speaks to me as an avid gamer who knows time to pour into my love and passion is becoming shorter by the day.